-SUPPORT the Housing Alliance and Association of Oregon Counties Housing Subcommittee recommendations to expand affordable housing and homeless services, including:

-- Increase the Oregon Affordable Housing Tax Credit cap to \$34 million.
-This doubles the existing cap.
-Housing tax credits are an important tool to incentivize affordable housing development. - Increase the Emergency Housing Account and State Homeless Assistance Program to \$30 million per biennium statewide.
+SUPPORT the Housing Alliance and Association of Oregon Counties Housing Subcommittee recommendations to expand affordable housing and homeless services, including an increase the Emergency Housing Account and State Homeless Assistance Program to \$30 million per biennium statewide.
 This fund would provide local communities with critical programs to prevent homelessness and offer emergency shelter.